kniffin11/kniffin11/README.md

 - 🌱 I’m currently looking for an entry level software engineering or full stack developer position
 - ☁️ My goal is to become a cloud developer due to my passion for developing code with impact for our future.
 I aspire to create new and improve existing technologies that increase accessability, scalability, reliability, and the quality of both the developer and user experience.

 My AWS account was hacked, but I will soon redeploy three web apps: in python, java, and MERN, as soon as the security concerns are resolved.
-I use Ubuntu 20.02 as my AMI.

 💻 Languages: JavaScript, Python, Java, C++, HTML, CSS, Matlab, and C# is in progress.